tamarasaurus/godjira/README.md

 routes
 =======

-Query a person's issues - {name} can be nickname or jira username
+Query a person's issues -  name can be nickname or jira username
 ```http://localhost:3000/people/{name}```

 View the issues for the active sprint grouped by person and ordered by status